How Global MapAid works

 Archbishop Desmond Tutu | Patron of Global MapAid

-Archbishop Desmond Tutu, Nobel Peace Prize Laureate and winner of the Ghandi Prize and the Congressional Medal of Freedom very graciously agreed to become patron of Global MapAid.
+Archbishop Desmond Tutu, Nobel Peace Prize Laureate and winner of the Ghandi Prize and the Congressional Medal of Freedom is patron of Global MapAid.
 In his own words he commented that GMA’s work is:

 “Remarkably innovative and clearly effective mapping tool for placing humanitarian aid productively.
 The needs and solutions of climate change and global poverty both urgently need to be mapped, so it is vital you get all the support from donors that you need.
 The maps would certainly be an important incentive for donors knowing precisely where the needs are and where to direct their assistance.
 I like the idea that you try and use locally based teams whenever possible…count me in as an enthusiastic patron and supporter of this splendid tool and the Global MapAid team that are making it happen.”